Cover Letters Make a Difference

 Knowing what to wear for a job interview can sometimes be half the battle of the interview itself.
 The old adage, “You never get a second chance to make a first impression,” certainly holds true.
 We would recommend playing it safe.
 Research the culture of the firm to get a sense of their expectations.
 We suggest you:

-- Wear a suit (ideally a dark one).
+- Consider wearing a suit.
 It projects that you respect the company and the profession.
+Studies have shown that even incredibly subtle differences in your clothing can affect how people judge your competence, and these impressions form in under a second [read more].
 If you are interviewing in a non-professional field, mirror what their management team wears.

 - Present yourself neatly.
 Make sure your clothes are clean and neatly ironed.
 Nothing gives away the lack of attention to detail more than wrinkled, dirty or ill-fitting clothing.